 YMMV: Eighth Doctor Adventures

-Alas, Poor Scrappy: Sam was such a pointless character that you'd think you'd be happy to find out about her Bus Crash.
-But since Fitz is so broken up about it, you can't help but feel a little sad...
+Alas, Poor Scrappy: Sam was widely considered irritating during her run.
+But since Fitz is so broken up about it when she's killed off-screen, you can't help but feel a little sad...

 Big Lipped Alligator Moment: Halfway through Vampire Science the Doctor and a vampire break into a hairdresser's so she can give him a haircut (with wash and conditioner).
 This is never mentioned again.